 "I will put Finn down 30 minutes later than usual on Saturday, 2 October.
 I hope his internal schedule works itself out within a day or two.
 If not, we will get his routine back on track within the week.
 We can read a few extra books and have a few more cuddles.
 Bliss.

 Remember, what's going to work with each family is entirely different.
 You may want to introduce some calming activities or quiet time before bed, dim the lights and make it clear bedtime is coming.
 The good news, within a week or two, baby, toddler, and you will adjust to the time change naturally."

 Start of Daylight Saving | Sample Bedtime Plan

-Sunday, 27 September 2am clocks are turned FORWARD 1 hour to Sunday, 27 September 3am.
+- When local standard time is about to reach, Sunday, March 13, 2am clocks are turned FORWARD 1 hour to Sunday, March 13, 3am.

 Good luck, you've got this!